-"Having worked on 'A More Perfect Union' exhibit in 1987 and now having curated this new exhibition 'Righting a Wrong: Japanese Americans and World War II,' I have found that collecting new objects for this exhibit has allowed us to tell more personal stories in the broader context of the history of the in-
+"Having worked on 'A More Perfect Union' exhibit in 1987 and now having curated this new exhibition 'Righting a Wrong: Japanese Americans and World War II,' I have found that collecting new objects for this exhibit has allowed us to tell more personal stories in the broader context of the history of the incarceration experience," Jones said.
+"A baby bracelet helps us show the stories of the cycle of life inside the camps, and more personal family photographs give the visitor a more intimate way to connect with this history.